-10. Install the oil filter element cover by installing the bolts, and then tighten them to the specified torque.
+Install the oil filter element cover by installing the bolts, and then tighten them to the specified torque.

-Oil filter element cover bolt:

-10 Nm (1.0 m·kgf, 7.2 ft·lbf)
+Oil filter element cover bolt: 10 Nm (1.0 m·kgf, 7.2 ft·lbf)

-- 11. Check each drain bolt washer for damage, and replace if necessary. - 12.
-Install the crankcase engine oil drain bolt and the engine oil tank drain bolt, and then tighten them to their specified torques.
+Install the crankcase engine oil drain bolt, the engine oil tank drain bolt and their new gasket, and then tighten the bolts to their specified torques.